Advising & Curriculum Overview

 - Demonstrate facility with digital news and storytelling by using a variety of techniques, formats, and media platforms as appropriate.

-- Use to best advantage the news and storytelling technologies currently available for digital publishing—technologies that include but are not limited to the internet and an assortment of mobile devices.
+- Use to best advantage the news and storytelling technologies currently available for digital publishing.

-- Master basic skills needed to convey messages via digital video, audio, photography, blogging, mobile feeds, and interactive web editing and publishing.
+- Master basic skills needed to convey messages via digital video, audio, photos and text, and to interact with audiences on social media.

 - Apply in all digital publishing the critical journalistic values of editorial, ethical, and legal care and excellence.